Subscribe to updates

 Fit for the Future Update

-The committee will receive an update on the implementation of the government's Fit for the Future proposals, following the publication of the Pension Investment Review on 29 May 2025.
-The government published the LGPS: Fit for the Future technical consultation on 20 November 2025, seeking views on draft statutory instruments.
-These instruments include the 'Local Government Pension Scheme (Pooling, Management and Investment of Funds) Regulations 2026', which will replace the current 2016 LGPS Regulations, and the Local Government Pension Scheme (Amendment) Regulations 2026.
+The committee was scheduled to receive an update on the implementation of the government's Fit for the Future proposals, following the publication of the government's Pension Investment Review on 29 May 2025.
+The report pack noted that on 20 November 2025, the government had published a technical consultation on the LGPS: Fit for the Future transition plan.

 Valuation Update and Draft Funding Strategy Statement